benparsons/matrix-notes/2019-06-nio-article/nio-article.md

 ## Instantiation and Login

-First create a new venv, and install matrix-nio via `pip`:
+First create a new venv, and install matrix-nio via `pip`.
+On the command line, run:

 ```unix
 python3 -m venv env